 - Algorithm 1 relies on mWRDs as the initial diagnostic tests and is appropriate for all settings, although the choice of which mWRD to use may differ in a setting with high MDR/RR-TB prevalence (e.g. a test that detects MTBC and RIF with or without INH resistance may be needed), with high HIV prevalence (e.g. a more sensitive test may be needed) or with high Hr-TB prevalence (where a test that detects MTBC, RIF and INH resistance simultaneously will be needed).

-- Algorithm 2 incorporates the most recent WHO recommendations for the use of the LF-LAM as an aid in the diagnosis of TB in PLHIV and is most relevant to settings with a high HIV prevalence.
-However, Algorithm 2 is applicable to any PLHIV who meet the testing criteria, regardless of the underlying prevalence of HIV in that setting.
+- Algorithm 2 incorporates the most recent WHO recommendations for the use of the LF-LAM as an aid in the diagnosis of TB in People with HIV and is most relevant to settings with a high HIV prevalence.
+However, Algorithm 2 is applicable to any People with HIV who meet the testing criteria, regardless of the underlying prevalence of HIV in that setting.

 - Algorithm 3 and Algorithm 4 are for follow-up testing, after TB is diagnosed, to detect additional drug resistance:

 - Algorithm 3 is used when the purpose is to detect resistance to second-line drugs in patients with RIF resistance; and